Duyduong689/ToDoApp/todo-app/README.md

  - React-router-dom: Easily on implement client-side routing, allowing for navigation and rendering of different views based on the URL

 # IDE Used:
- - Visual studio code :a highly popular and widely adopted code editor known for its extensive features and rich ecosystem.
+ - Visual studio code: a highly popular and widely adopted code editor known for its extensive features and rich ecosystem.

 # Set up the project
 Requirement